- Application Essays

 - Tenleytown, DC

-Marla grew up in our smallest state and attended the University of Rhode Island where she completed its Honors Program.
+College preparation tutor, Marla Cunningham, grew up in our smallest state and attended the University of Rhode Island where she completed its Honors Program.
 The R.I.
 Honors Program has a particular philosophy and requires specific courses that emphasize “enriched rather than accelerated learning, adding dimension and depth to the subject at hand.”
 Her education there stressed dialogue and active learning.
 Marla completed a thesis that explored the feminine voice in popular literature and that culminated in a final presentation to faculty and students.

 After receiving her bachelor’s degree in English, she worked in non-profits.
 Marla then made her way across the country where she worked for two years in a private school, teaching special education and inclusion.
 During that time, however, she discovered that she missed higher education and decided to pursue her master’s.
 She also missed wearing scarves during the change of seasons, specifically the fall.